wpengine/headless-docs/guides/getting-started/deploy-app.md

 $ wpe alpha apps create -f wpe.json
 ```

-The `create` command will return the `id` of the application that was created.

-Now, copy the `id` and use it in the `get` command to check the status of your deployment:
+Next, use the `get` command to check the status of your deployment:

 ```
-$ wpe alpha apps get APP_ID
+$ wpe alpha apps get My-First-Headless-App
 ```

 The `get` command will return the details of your app.
 Your app will take a few minutes to deploy.
 Once it is complete, the `get` command will return the URL of your application.
 Copy the URL into a browser window, and you'll see your app up and running on the platform. :tada: